corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 [access.conf](../../resources/access.conf)

-## Using Socks Proxy with Corda Bridge
+## Using SOCKS proxy with Corda bridge

 R3 strongly recommend the use of a SOCKS Proxy in conjunction with the Corda Firewall to access peers on the network for P2P communication.